Defined Benefit Plan Calculator

 Cash Balance Plan Calculator

 You also can use this tool as a Cash Balance Plan calculator.
-The contribution limits for Traditional and Cash Balance Defined Benefit Plans are the same, so the figures above also provide a Cash Balance Plan calculation.
-Cash Balance Plans are structured differently from Traditional Defined Benefit Plans, and which design you use depends on your objectives.
+Because contribution limits for Cash Balance Plans and Traditional Defined Benefit Plans are the same, the results above also provide an estimate of your maximum Cash Balance Plan contribution.
+Cash Balance Plans are structured differently from traditional Defined Benefit Plans.
+Even so, this Calculator can help you see how much you can contribute to a Cash Balance Plan.

 Reduce My Taxes Today!